keyumarsanvari/GCNN-RNN-Geostatistical-Deep-Learning-Framework/README.md

 If you use this framework in your research, please cite:

-Anvari, K., Benndorf, J., Gerber, G., & Alisch, U. (2025).
+Anvari, K., Benndorf, J., Gerber, G. et al. Hybrid geostatistical and deep learning framework for geochemical characterization in historical mine tailings.
+Sci Rep 15, 35004 (2025). https://doi.org/10.1038/s41598-025-19441-5
-*"Hybrid Geostatistical and Deep Learning Framework for Geochemical Characterization in Historical Mine Tailings."*
-Scientific Reports, Nature Publishing Group.
-DOI: 10.1038/s41598-025-19441-5

 ---